vta/Managed-and-Tolled-Lanes-Feed-Specification/mtlfs.md

 Field Name            | Required  | Defines
 --------------------- | ----------| ----------
-facilities              | Yes       | Array that contains one object per facility in the system as defined below
+facilities              | Yes       | Array that contains one object per facility in the system as defined below.
-\- facility_id          | Yes       | Unique identifier of a facility/plaza (see toll_facility.json)
+\- facility_id          | Yes       | Unique identifier of a facility/plaza (see toll_facility.json).
-\- interval_starting | Yes       | At which time the given price starts being live
+\- interval_starting | Yes       | At which time the given price starts being live.
 \- pricing_module  | Yes  | Price displayed to users.
-Possible values can be: a price or FREE TO ALL or HOV ONLY
+Possible values can be: a price or FREE TO ALL or HOV ONLY.
-\- message_module | Yes       |
+\- message_module | Yes       | Message on the toll sign, delivered in the real time format.
-\- algorithm_mode  | Optional  |
+\- algorithm_mode  | Optional  | How the price of the facility is created, e.g EL Speed, GP, Speed.
 ```json
 {
   "last_updated": 1502829544,